nycpivot/aria-operations/README.md

 * weather-bit-api-key, the key to use for an external weather API service (optional).
 * github-token, GitOps only.

-03-tanzu-prereqs-aws.sh
-04-tanzu-vpc-stack.sh
+The next script will download and install tanzu CLI, plugins, and download the tanzu-cluster-essentials package.
+It will also login to the tmc CLI, as well as the tanzu mission-control CLI as the tmc CLI is being deprecated.

+    ~/aria-operations/operator/aws/01-tanzu-prereqs-aws.sh

+The following script will create a VPC for hosting our clusters.

+    ~/aria-operations/operator/aws/02-tanzu-vpc-stack.sh

-Follow the steps here to provision clusters in TMC.
+Follow the steps [here](tmc) to provision clusters in TMC.

-Follow the steps here to install and configure the TAP clusters.
+Follow the steps [here](tap) to configure the TAP clusters.

-Now we are ready to provision our TAP clusters with TMC.

-aria-operations/tmc/01-tap-clusters-aws-cli.sh
-aria-operations/tmc/03-tap-clusters-azure-create-and-attach-cli.sh # creates the AKS cluster to attach

 TAP
 aria-operations/tap/cli/multi-tmc/01-tap-multi-aws-tmc-prereqs.sh